CarlosAbner/CarlosAbner/README.md

 <!-- apresentacao  -->
 # Hello, I'm Abner Carlos!

-Business Intelligence analyst with a degree in Databases from Estácio University.
-Currently pursuing a postgraduate degree in Big Data for Data Science.
+I started in the data area at the end of 2022 as an intern for an electricity trading company in São Paulo.
+During the internship process, I was able to carry out some projects involving Power BI, Databases, Python automations and Azure Cloud.
+After a year of internship, I was hired as an assistant, elevating the work to more automations, dashboards, work done with APIs to strengthen the data for decisions and automations for the company.
+They trusted my work that I could carry out a recruitment process for an internship position to work with me in the data area.
+Today I have a degree in Databases and I am doing a postgraduate course in Big Data for data science.